MarcMaussner/2024_inhibitQ/quantum_calculations/max_paper/qiskit1_cp2k_2024.1_modified_adapter/README.md

 - working Al111 hybrid calculation but stuck after connection in active space (AS)
 ### hybrid calculation advanced:
 - for step-by-step doing HF and other things as in MgO example in the respective subfolder hybrid-calculation-MgO

+# All Al111 trrials are under cp2k 2024.1 version CPU and working partially